caseyfischer/Prominent-Edge-Take-Home/README.md

 i also would have liked to spend more time on making it look prettier--but alas!

+in total i spent about 5 and a half hours coding this.

 ## Setup

 after cloning the repo, run `npm install` from inside the directory.